 At West London Business (WLB) we argue that around half as many new homes are being built as are needed across London (around 25,000 completed each year against a projected need of around 65,000).
 This equates to 10,000+ homes needing to be built each year in North-West London.

-Reaching 65,000 new homes each year remains a challenge.
+Reaching 65,000 new homes each year remains an immense challenge.
 As our partners London First set out in ‘London 2036’ (London First and McKinsey 2015, Pg 6): “Rising housing costs are increasingly putting pressure not just on residents but also on businesses – partly because commercial space is being shifted to residential use, which pushes up commercial costs, and partly because high costs are beginning to make it harder to attract and retain talented people for all but the highest paid jobs.”